Are You Being Served in Costa Plonka

-Young Mr. Grace (Harold Bennett) has decided to close Grace Brothers whilst much needed renovation work is done on the old place.
-Whilst shut he sends his staff on a little vacation to the Costa Plonka where they not only find the accommodation at Don Bernardo Palace Hotel a little lacking but also find themselves caught up in a Spanish revolution.
+Young Mr. Grace (Harold Bennett) has decided to close Grace Brothers whilst much needed renovation work is done on the old department story.
+Whilst closed for business he decides to treat his loyal staff by paying for and sending them on a little vacation to the Costa Plonka.
+But on reaching their holiday destination they not only find the accommodation at Don Bernardo Palace Hotel less than palatial but they also find themselves caught up in the middle of a Spanish revolution.

 Having been born back in 1972 in a small town where there wasn't a lot to do I, like I imagine many, found my evenings filled by what ever was on TV, which if memory served me right consisted of just 3 channels.
-As such a big part of my childhood was watching "Are You Being Served?" and I have to say that as I started to watch the 1977 spin-off movie of the same name I felt like I was a child again, sitting in my pyjamas and dressing gown as I tucked into a Satsuma watching an episode of this British comedy filled with innuendo.
-Now I have to admit that whilst many a gag put a smile on my face and it made me feel young again I know very well that the humour is very much of the era and as such anyone who stumbled across "Are You Being Served?" now for the first time might be offended by the sexual innuendo.
+As such part of my childhood included watching the British comedy "Are You Being Served?" and I have to say that as I recently started to watch the 1977 spin-off movie of the same name I felt like I was a child again, sitting in my pyjamas and dressing gown as I tucked into a Satsuma watching an episode of this innuendo filled British comedy.
+Now I have to admit that whilst many of the jokes still put a smile on my face I know very well that some of the humour is very typical of 70s British TV and as such anyone who stumbled across "Are You Being Served?" now for the first time might be offended by the sexual innuendo and treatment of women.

-Unfortunately whilst the opening scenes of "Are You Being Served?" are full of the humour which made the sitcom so popular it isn't enough to make this work as a movie.
+The sad thing is that whilst the opening scenes of "Are You Being Served?" are full of the humour which made the sitcom so popular it isn't enough to make this work as a movie.
 The trouble really comes from taking the characters out of their familiar setting as it simply doesn't work.
-It isn't that the Costa Plonka is mainly a studio set, that actually keeps this grounded in being a sitcom, it is the lack of a decent storyline that makes it feel like it is stretching things out.
-Although in truth some of the gags are so brilliant that you don't always mind the lack of a decent storyline.
+It isn't that the Costa Plonka is mainly a studio set, that actually keeps the movie grounded in its sitcom roots, it is the lack of a decent storyline that makes it feel like it is over stretching things out.
+Although in truth some of the jokes are so brilliant that you don't always mind the lack of a decent storyline.